jpconver/containerization/README.md

     app: apache
 ```
 * Notes:
-  * We use "type: LoadBalancer" because we want the service to decide the best pod to serve the request.
+  * We use "type: NodePort" because we want to access this service from outside the cluster using a port
   * In the selector we are defining that this service applies to the pods with the tag "app: apache"

 #### Step 2: Apply the definition to the cluster